Travis Research Institute

 Lerner, R. M., Lerner, J. L., Geldhof, G. J., Gestsdottir, S., King, P. E., Sim, A. T. S., Batanova, M., Tirrell, J. and Dowling, E. (2018).
 Lansford, J., and Banati, P. (Eds.).
 Studying positive youth development in different nations: Theoretical and methodological considerations.
 Handbook of Adolescent Development Research and Its Impact on Global Policy.
 New York: Oxford University Press.

 Faculty and Principal investigator

-Sean is a first year Ph.D. student in Fuller's Clinical Psychology program.
+Sean is a second year PhD student in Fuller's Clinical Psychology program.
 He completed his bachelor’s in psychology at Point Loma Nazarene University.
 He also has experience as an educator and tutor, working with middle school and high school students in San Diego, California.
-His research interests are examining how aspects of religiosity and spiritual experience relate to youth and adolescent development.
-He has a particular interest in understanding religious experience and how this can help youth and adolescents develop and thrive.
+As a Thrive Scholars Fellow at the Thrive Center for Human Development, his research interests are examining how aspects of religiosity and spiritual experience relate to youth and adolescent development.
+Sean has a particular interest in understanding religious experience and how this can help youth and adolescents develop and thrive.

 Jennifer Medina Vaughn